bormaxi8080/osint-timeline/DRAFT.md

 **New from CyberDetective:**

 AIHIT Data Company Database Search over 13 million companies by various parameters - name, description, country, city, zipcode, phone, email, clients, partners, investor names: http://aihitdata.com

+Search Whisperer Beta.
+A free AI tool that teaches you how to properly compose search queries and use Google Dorks.
+Write what you want to find and get search query recommendations with detailed explanations: https://searchwhisperer.ai

 ----